-* CU earned for State/Local Government in any other state by an out-of-state student who enters after the sophomore year can stand in lieu of MS Studies.
-If the student took a State/Local Government course in a grade level that did not award Carnegie unit credit, then any other 1/2 unit social studies course may be accepted.

-** Evidence of proficiency in Keyboarding & Computer Apps is accepted in lieu of the required courses if the student earns one unit in an approved Business and Technology course

-*** Only 1 Carnegie Unit in the Arts may be applied toward the 13 required MSMS credits

-**** Students who have received a Carnegie Unit in interscholastic athletic activities, band, and JRTC before entering MSMS have fulfilled the physical education requirement.

 MSMS NON-ACADEMIC REQUIREMENTS FOR GRADUATION

 Work Service

 A work service grade will be assigned and reported on quarterly grade reports.
 This grade is not used in calculating GPA; however, it is taken into consideration when assigning privileges and extending the invitation to return.
 A student who fails to complete work service for a 9-week grading period will be placed on an Individualized Assistance Plan for the next 9-week grading period.
 A student who completes the school year with any make-up hours due must complete his obligation before an invitation to return is extended, or before a diploma is issued.